• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These baked Vegan chocolate donuts are fluffy and moist with a nice crumb texture.
-They are made with cassava flour and sunflower seed butter for a delicious, secretly healthy Paleo chocolate donut.
-This healthy donut recipe is a great breakfast option for those with common allergies, as it is egg free, nut free, dairy free and gluten free!
+These paleo chocolate donuts are fluffy and moist with a nice crumb texture.
+They are made with cassava flour and sunflower seed butter for a delicious, secretly healthy paleo donut recipe.
+They're a great breakfast option for those with common allergies, as these donuts are are egg free, nut free, dairy free and gluten free!

 double-chocolate-donut-recipe

 My first donut recipe is here!
-In fact, this recipe marks the first time I've ever made donuts.
+In fact, this recipe marks the first time I've ever made donuts (but certainly not the last).

-I got some silicone donut molds for Christmas with the intention of bringing a few healthy donut recipes to the blog.
-And I'm kicking it off with these amazing baked Vegan chocolate donuts!
+I got some silicone donut molds for Christmas with the intention of bringing a few paleo donut recipes to the blog.
+And I'm kicking it off with these amazing baked chocolate donuts!

-Yes, these easy Vegan donuts are void of a lot of things...but I promise, they still taste great.
-Perhaps not as sweet as your typical donuts (I like to keep my recipes lower in sugar), but still a fun treat that will satisfy all your baked donut cravings.
+Yes, these easy paleo chocolate donuts are void of a lot of things...but I promise, they still taste great.
+Perhaps not as sweet as your typical donut (I like to keep my recipes lower in sugar), but still a fun treat that will satisfy all your baked donut cravings.

 easy-vegan-chocolate-donuts

-These gluten free Vegan donuts are made with a combination of grain free flours, sunflower seed butter and lightly sweetened with maple syrup.
+These chocolate cassava flour donuts are made with a combination of grain free flours, sunflower seed butter and lightly sweetened with maple syrup.
 They are topped with a simple chocolate glaze that really brings them to the next level!

 Here's a list of what you need (full recipe in the recipe card below):